paulsinclair51/briteTest/README.md

 LiteTest is a lightweight C/C++ API and testing framework suitable for embedding into other C/C++ projects.
-The API and framework is intentionally minimal while still providing flexible and comprehensive testing capabilites.
+The API and framework is intentionally minimal while still providing flexible and comprehensive testing capabilities.

 The LiteTest macros simplify developing a test orchestrator (`main`) function and optional test functions by abstracting the management of running tests